AS A PATIENT YOU HAVE THE RIGHT TO:

 - Down East Community Hospital: Quality Management Department at 255-3356 x 264 or Hotline at 255-0264.

 If not satisfied with the resolution of the complaint/grievance, you may appeal the decision directly to the Chief Executive Officer of Calais Community Hospital or Down East Community Hospital.
 Complaints/grievances may also be addressed at the Maine Office of Licensure and Certification at 1-800-383-2441 (207-287-9308)

 AS A PATIENT YOUR RESPONSIBILITIES ARE:

-- To provide, to the best of your knowledge, accurate and complete information about present complaints, past illnesses, hospitalizations, medications, and other matters relating to your health, including unexpected changes in your condition.
+- To provide to best of your knowledge, accurate and complete information about present complaints, past illnesses, hospitalization, medications, and other matters relating to your unexpected changes in your condition.